Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 “The scheme was also instrumental in developing my networking skills so I could confidently communicate with legal professionals at all levels.”

 Before making the decision to pursue a career at the Bar, Dylan was a member of diversity organisation Rare Recruitment.
-He looks back to the support Rare offered him and how his involvement has influenced where he now is.
+He looks back to the support Rare offered him and how his involvement has influenced where he is now.
 “The organisation helped me to develop my professional skills, including networking and writing compelling applications.
 Even though I’m now on a very different path, a lot of the skills I developed at Rare Recruitment are transferable.”

 Dylan is currently involved in Rare’s Target Oxbridge programme – a free programme designed to help “Black African and Caribbean students and students of mixed race with Black African and Caribbean heritage increase their chances of getting into the universities of Oxford or Cambridge”.
-Since the programme’s launch in 2021, it has helped more than 200 students secure a place at Oxbridge.
-“It has been delightful to give back to the organisation and wider community,” Dylan says.
+Since the programme’s launch in 2021, it’s helped more than 200 students secure a place at Oxbridge.
+“It’s been delightful to give back to the organisation and wider community,” Dylan says.
 “It’s great to have the chance to show individuals just how powerful their unique identity is and how I’ve leveraged my unique identity to succeed in various roles.”